Posted by: Em | SEP-29-2021

 An idealist critique of tech is also tied to a nostalgia about tradition and locality that can become exclusive and harmful.
 The surprising generativity, wilfulness and liveliness of consciousness itself, fully realized in how we have to relate to others, is capable of defying all constructed categories that enforce normativity and shore up capitalist extraction and management of populations, just as a hammer is a tool for both putting in and pulling out nails.

 This is why I focus a lot of my practice and writing on neglected or stigmatized pockets of cultural space.
 Human culture is already one of the most stratified and systematically dispossessed activities within capitalism, and The Art World is especially like a terrarium for trialling newer and more aggressive notions of commodification and financialization.
 But, despite this, in neglected, grey-legal and ephemeral corners, the people most alienated by the values and priorities of capitalism go on producing work that reaffirms the value of life, that touches me.
 And for a lot of people I think this observation is a convincing argument to build on that doesn't rely on regression or a dusty idea of tradition.
-The foundation worth moving forward on is not based on a specific natural order to alternately conform to or that some point in the past was better, but that we can make a future where people can more equally and broadly exercise and enjoy this unique capability.
-To act as if machines and computer algorithms already have it is a low estimation of it.
+The foundation worth moving forward on is not based on a specific natural order to alternately conform to or that some point in the past was better, but that we can make a future where people can more equally and broadly exercise and enjoy their unique capability.
+To act as if machines and computer algorithms already have taken care of it is a low estimation of it.